CrisSherban/BrainPad/README.md

     *   Set this script in the OpenBCI GUI Working Directory
     *   Set in the script the type of acquisition you want, for example [Left, Right, None]
     *   Think at the chosen action and press Enter

+    Since the LSL support is deprecated, use the acquire_eeg.py and then transform to FFT.

 *   #### live_test.py
     This Python module gives the user a live testing environment of the system. <br>